Skip to content

 Requested fields: status only.

 Batching: IDs are grouped into batches of 40 to keep GET URLs within safe URI length limits.
-Non-numeric IDs are silently skipped (returns empty for that ID rather than querying the wrong issue).
+Non-numeric IDs are silently skipped.

 The query_filter is not applied.
 Issues not found in the tracker are omitted from the result map.